 - biologically derived products (plant extracts, lipopeptides and proteins

-Plant Biologicals can, among other things, lead to growth increase in the plant, disease control, soil health improvement, and plant nutrient uptake enhancement.
+Plant Biologicals can, among other things, lead to growth increase in the plant, disease control, soil health improvement, and enhancement of plant nutrient uptake.